ecalab-lux/StandardECAJupyter/README.md

 # StandardJupyter
-Standard container definition for a jupyter environment
+Standard container definition for a jupyterlab environment containing all the needed packages to support general audit tasks